angular-schule/angular-cli-ghpages/README.md

  * __optional__
  * Default: `undefined`
  * Example:
-    * `npx ngh` -- Normal behaviour: Changes are applied.
+    * `npx angular-cli-ghpages` -- Normal behaviour: Changes are applied.
-    * `npx ngh --dry-run` -- No changes are applied at all.
+    * `npx angular-cli-ghpages --dry-run` -- No changes are applied at all.

 Run through without making any changes.
 This can be very usefull, because it outputs what would happend without doing anything.